amethon/www/_reflections/journal2.md

 Moussaillon, the ship's cat, purred softly at my feet, bringing me comfort and companionship.
 The sense of community and shared purpose among the crew has been a source of joy and warmth throughout the voyage.

 Throughout the evening, the crew and I shared stories and insights about the journey.
-I was struck by the sense of unity and shared purpose that exists among us.
+I was enthralled by the sense of unity and shared purpose that exists among us.
 Henri, one of the deck crew members, surprised us with a lively and energetic performance on the accordion, bringing cheer and enthusiasm to the evening.

 As I retire to my berth, I am thankful for the sense of solidarity and common purpose among the crew.
 Whether working together to accomplish a mission or simply enjoying a moment of leisure, we are all united in our pursuit of exploration and discovery.